 - Intracellular buffers: As for a primary respiratory acidosis, most of the initial buffering occurs intracellularly (release of H+ from protein, phosphate and hemoglobin buffers).
 Alkalemia also promotes intracellular lactic acid production, which also releases hydrogen.
 Chloride ions leave red blood cells in exchange for bicarbonate, causing a decrease in plasma bicarbonate (hyperchloremic metabolic acidosis) (see image to the right).
 This response is unlikely to affect the pH much as seen by the minor change in bicarbonate concentrations in an acute respiratory disturbance (see formula above).

-- Metabolic compensation (hyperchloremic acidosis): In a chronic respiratory alkalosis, decreased renal acid excretion of H+ occurs (decreased ammoniagenesis and lack of movement of H-ATPase to the luminal membrane in type A intercalated cells), with Cl– being retained to maintain electroneutrality.
+- Metabolic compensation (hyperchloremic acidosis): In a chronic respiratory alkalosis, the increased pH will stimulate decreased renal acid excretion of H+ (decreased ammoniagenesis and lack of movement of V-H-ATPase to the luminal membrane in type A intercalated cells), with Cl– being retained to maintain electroneutrality.
 This response occurs within hours but takes several days for maximal effect.
 Thus, the compensatory response for a primary respiratory alkalosis is a hyperchloremic normal anion gap metabolic acidosis.
 In the dog, this may be so effective that the pH may return to normal if given sufficient time (14 days) (Di Bartola).

 - Compensation is opposite to the primary disturbance: metabolic compensation for a primary respiratory disturbance and respiratory compensation for a primary metabolic disturbance.